 According to the traffic study, several intersections in the study area will operate at an LOS of E or F in the future year without the implementation of the recommended improvements.
 In order to bring these intersections to an acceptable LOS, it is suggested that all recommended improvements be implemented prior to completion of this project.
-Although a free transit service is provided by the city and stops are located inside the proposed development, this service operates with one hour headways from 9:00 a.m. till 5:00 p.m.
-Monday through Friday.
+Although a free transit service is provided by the city and stops are located inside the proposed development, this service operates with one hour headways from 9:00 a.m. till 4:00 p.m.
+Monday through Thursday and from 9:00 a.m. till 8:30 p.m. on Friday and Saturday.
 This limited service is unlikely to minimize single occupancy vehicle trips during the morning and evening rush periods which generally begin earlier then 9:00 a.m. and run past 5:00 p.m. in the evening.
+It is strongly suggested the developer work with the City of Canton and Cobb County Transit to shorten the Canton Transit System headways, extend hours of service and establish a connection between the Canton Transit System and the Canton Boling Park and Ride Lot.